-- SAP’s ERP systems are often presented as a good application, even innovative, but we question this assertion.
+- SAP’s ERP systems are often presented as a useful application, even innovative, but we question this assertion.

-- To understand SAP ERP, it becomes necessary to understand how ERP was originally sold when SAP first became a well-known vendor.
+- To understand SAP ERP, it becomes necessary to know how ERP was originally sold when SAP first became a well-known vendor.

 Introduction to Whether SAP’s ERP Was Innovative